lorabit/CMPS245HW1/README.md

 This python program will generate the feature sets as required.

 The unigram_feature() function aims to generate the feature_set_1, which is unigrams features.
-The unigram_tfidf() function is aim to generate the feature_set_2, which is unigrams using TFIDF features.
+The unigram_tfidf() function aims to generate the feature_set_2, which is unigrams using TFIDF features.
 The unigram_tfidf_normalization() function is aim to generate the feature_set_3, which perform text normalization.
 The words2sparse() function take the argument of one dataset and return the sparse matrix which could be used to do the clustering later.